Last updated March 17th, 2021

-I remember vividly being a teen in my bedroom at my parent’s place.
+I remember vividly being a teen in my bedroom.
 I was obsessed with dancing and I was practicing like crazy but I felt inadequate.

-According to the pundits I had not started early enough and I hadn’t done ballet so I could never amount to anything in dance.
+According to the pundits I had not started early enough so I could never amount to anything in dance.

 I wasn’t really taking myself seriously.
 I felt like a fraud and imposter.

-And that spin I had been practicing for ever with no results just came to me naturally.
+And that move I had been practicing for ever with no results just came to me naturally.

 Until I could see myself as what I wanted to achieve I couldn’t become it.

 Unfortunately, the imposter syndrome doesn’t leave us in our teens.
-It can still be with us very much alive to this day.
+It can still be with us, very much alive, to this day as adults.

-But what the imposter fails to see is that you cannot become what you want to become by standing on outside of it.
+But, what this inner imposter fails to see is that you cannot become what you want to become by standing on the outside of it.